mawilson1234/autosub/README.md

 ## Mac:
 Install `autosub` + `addsub` by putting the autosub root folder in your Applications folder, and setting up the bash script aliases.

-First, create a folder named `autosub` in your Applications directory, and move the files there.
+First, create a folder named `autosub` in your Applications directory, and move the files from this repo there.
 Next, move the bash files to `/usr/local/bin/`.
 To do this, open a new Finder window, press `Cmd+Shift+G`, and enter `/usr/local/bin/` in the pop-up that appears.
 Select the `.sh` files and press `Cmd+C`.
 Then click inside the `/usr/local/bin` window and press `Cmd+V`.
 (Do not just drag the files there, as this will create a shortcut and not actually copy them!)
 (You can now the delete them from the `autosub` folder if you want.)

 Open a terminal window and enter `cd /usr/local/bin/`.
 Next, make the bash scripts executable.
 In the same terminal window, type `sudo chmod +x autosub.sh`, and then enter your password (no text will display while you enter your password).
 Then, do the same for `addsub.sh`: `sudo chmod +x addsub.sh` (you should not need to enter your password again).